Brisket is one of the pillars of low-and-slow barbecue, but it can be a lot of work and a lot of leftovers for a weeknight meal.

 4) Cook.
 Place the chuck roast in the indirect zone on the main cooking grate as far away from the heat source as possible.
 Set the lid on the grill with the top vent fully open and positioned directly above the chuck roast in order to force the smoke over and around the meat.

-5) Allow the chuck roast to smoke until it reaches an internal temperature of 180°F.
+5) Allow the chuck roast to smoke until it reaches an internal temperature of 180°F (we recommended using an instant read thermometer such as the ThermoWorks Thermapen Mk4 for the most accurate temperature readings).

 6) Serve.
 Remove the chuck roast from the smoker or grill.
 Slice and serve.